Erumbu

 Erumbu is a 2023 Indian Tamil-language drama film written, directed, and produced by Suresh G. It stars Charle, M. S. Bhaskar, George Maryan, Monica Siva and Shakthi Rithvik.
 The music is composed by Arun Raj, and the film released on 16 June 2023.

 The film is titled Erumbu because the two kids, Muthu (Rithvik) and Pachamma (Monica), face struggles regardless of their age, which is compared to an ant carrying a weight equal to 20 times its actual weight.

 Plot

-A young boy, Muthu, loses a one-gram ring and sets out to find it before his family returns house.
+A young boy, Muthu, loses a one-gram ring and sets out to find it before his family returns home.
 Throughout the journey, his sister Pachamma and a friend support him.

 Production

 The film was produced by Suresh Gunasekaran under the banner of Mandru GVS Production.
 The cinematography of the film was done by K. S. Kalidass, and the editing of the film was done by Thiyagarajan M. The film was shot in Kattumannarkoil in 2021.